3 Tips to Avoid Weight Gain Over the Holiday Season

 It’s the most wonderful time of the year: Holiday season.
 Yep, this is the time where we tumble through a bunch of food-centric holidays back to back to back—Halloween candies, Thanksgiving feasts, Friendsgiving dinners, Christmas cakes, holiday parties and free booze, New Years Eve parties and more booze.

 Take up a winter sport, you can read a fitness review to decide whether snowboarding or skiing is better for you, just don’t forget to layer up to avoid being cold or sick.
 You can always use alpaca fabric, like alpaca gloves for starters.
 Both sports torch calories, especially if you aren’t particularly good at them and fall over a lot.
 I would say snow tubing isn’t a sport and doesn’t really burn that many calories, but if it’ll get you out of the kitchen, go for it!
 Obviously, the time spent on the slopes will also take your mind off all the holiday treats you could be pounding.
-Plus, you will probably be exhausted after a day in the snow and want nothing more than to climb in your warm bed and doze off, instead of whip up a meal.
+Plus, you will probably be exhausted after a day in the snow and want nothing more than to climb in your warm bed with your favorite bed pillows and doze off, instead of whip up a meal.

 Whether you have a fit bit or koretrak watch (two of the more popular and accurate fitness trackers on the market right now) or are thinking about which fitness tracker to buy, chances are high you will make some mistakes when using it.